Steamed Clams Recipe

 This post may contain affiliate links.
 Please read my disclosure policy.

-Steamed clams recipe in white wine with butter and garlic have a heavenly aroma and plenty of flavor.
-Make this recipe tonight in under 30 minutes!
+My Steamed Clams Recipe is simple yet elegant, perfect for any occasion.
+Steam clams in white wine with butter and garlic for a heavenly aroma and plenty of flavor.
+Make this steamer clam recipe tonight in under 30 minutes!

 If you wanted, you could include this popular shellfish in my low country boil.
 Otherwise, check out this Cajun Jambalaya Pasta or my creamy lobster mac and cheese.

-• Shellfish – Always be sure the clams are still alive when you purchase them, since those that have already perished are prone to bacteria.
+• Steamer Clams – Always be sure clams are still alive when you purchase them — those that have already perished are prone to bacteria.

 The aroma should be clean like ocean air and not at all fishy.